font-detective/font-detective-ws/README.md

 |_|  \___/|_| |_|\__|     \__,_|\___|\__\___|\___|\__\___/|_|

 + - - - Identify fonts in the cloud! - - - - - - - - - - - - - +

+Left and Right icons by Heberti Almeida from the Noun Project